 It’s that time of year again, the time when most are bombarded with messages of New Year’s resolutions and how to not fail in your health and fitness endeavors this time around.
 If you ask me, that should be the first red flag, that we have to talk about starting over, again.
-We will get to that in a bit, but I want to take the conversation in another direction and ask some hard-hitting questions that will hopefully provoke personal evaluation to correct miscues on the road to success in 2015.
+We will get to that in a bit, but I want to take the conversation in another direction and ask some hard-hitting questions that will hopefully provoke personal evaluation to correct miscues on the road to success.

 I’m quite sure I don’t have to give the definition of “insanity” as defined by Albert Einstein, but I will for the sake of those that may need a refresher.
 The definition of insanity (and not the highly marketable living room workout program) is doing the same thing over and over again and expecting different results.
 So if we approach a new year the same way we always have, we can expect the same results.

 This is one explanation for why you receive countless messages from guys like me this time of year on how to avoid this insanity from happening again.
 But I would like to take another swing at it, from another direction this time.
 I plan to get real here, and hold nothing back, not to offend anybody, but to awaken and highlight some of the mistakes we make when attempting to bring about change in our lives.
 SO if you are truly ready to bring about some real change in your life, stick around and answer some questions.